 Below are four of the most important best practices for securing your cloud environment.

-1. User Identity and Access Management (IAM) Solutions to Prevent Privileged User Abuse
+1. User Identity & Access Management (IAM) Solutions to Prevent Privileged User Abuse

 Devices and networks clutter today’s digital landscape, and security teams struggle to define a centralized perimeter to defend.
 Cloud computing has extended the cybersecurity perimeter to beyond the boundaries of an organization—it allows users access to digital resources from multiple devices and physical locations.
 Without visibility and proper access control, organizations can’t defend their cloud infrastructure.